 • Do NOT use headers and footers.
 These can make it difficult for the ATS to parse your information correctly.

-• Do NOT use special graphics, images, or symbols.
+• Do NOT use special graphics, tables, images, or symbols.
 Again, the ATS might get confused; keep it simple.

 • When it comes to section headings, don’t get too creative or fancy.
 Use traditional headings like “Work Experience” or “Education”, which won’t confuse the ATS.